armanimichael/armanimichael-blog-go/content/en/posts/javascript-flexibility-curse.md

 **JavaScript is dynamically typed** unless you're working in TypeScript but that's another matter.

 Having a dynamically typed language is not a problem, you either like it or you don't.
-Obviously, you need to have strong and reliable code if you want to avoid type problems since the language won't do that for you!
+You need to have strong and reliable code if you want to avoid type problems since the language won't do that for you!

 For instance, you're good to go if you want to have an array of mixed types such as the following.